Planning enforcement policy

 Compliance with planning conditions

-Often, permission is granted with conditions which are designed to improve the development and when those conditions have not been complied with within a specified period, consideration will be given as to whether it is appropriate to issue a breach of condition notice or an enforcement notice for non-compliance.
+Often, permission is granted with conditions which are designed to improve the development.
+When those conditions have not been complied with within a specified period, consideration will be given whether it is appropriate to issue a breach of condition notice or an enforcement notice for non-compliance.

 Where the development provides local employment, we will advise the owner or occupier how long the activity or operation shall be allowed to continue, or to be reduced to an acceptable level of intensity.
 If agreement cannot be reached, an Enforcement Notice shall be issued allowing a realistic compliance period for the unauthorised activity or operation to cease, or its scale to be reduced.